jkokkat/seg3103_playground/lab03/README.md

       assertEquals("2021/July/27",date.toString());
   }
 ```
-Lastly, we achieved full coverage for the setDay(int) method by adding the following tests which test for the cases where the day is greater than 31, where the day is greater than 30 for a 30-day month, and where the day is greater than 29 in February in a leap year:
+Lastly, I achieved full coverage for the setDay(int) method by adding the following tests where the day is greater than 31, the day is greater than 30 for a 30-day month, and where the day is greater than 29 in February in a leap year.

 ```bash
 @Test
  @Test